scala/docs.scala-lang/tutorials/tour/unified-types.md

 previous-page: tour-of-scala
 ---

-In contrast to Java, all values in Scala are objects (including numerical values and functions).
-Since Scala is class-based, all values are instances of a class.
+In Scala, all values are instance of a class, including numerical values and functions.
 The diagram below illustrates the class hierarchy.

 ![Scala Type Hierarchy]({{ site.baseurl }}/resources/images/classhierarchy.img_assist_custom.png)